Providing services inside the EU

 Delivering services to private individuals

 Do you provide services to a private individual?
 Then you will usually have to charge Dutch VAT.
 For some services, other rules apply.
-Use the Diensten in en uit het buitenland (in Dutch) tool to determine who pays VAT.
-This will also show you what to include on the invoice.
+Read more on the Netherlands Tax Administration's website (in Dutch) to determine who pays VAT.

 Union scheme

-Do you still have to pay VAT in another EU country?
+Do you have to pay VAT in another EU country?
 You can make use of the Union scheme.
-In that case, you will arrange your VAT returns within the EU on a quarterly basis through the one-stop shop (OSS, in Dutch).
+In that case, you will arrange your VAT returns within the EU on a quarterly basis through the one-stop shop (OSS).
 This allows you to avoid having to arrange your VAT returns separately in each EU country.
 Learn how to file your VAT return for services to private individuals within the EU.

 Check your customer’s VAT ID number

-You will have to deal with local laws and customs in the country where you provde your services.
-Make sure you are well-prepared.
+Would you like to know more about local laws and customs in the country where you provide the service?
 On the EU Access2Markets website, you can find information on a large number of countries.
-There is information on do's and don'ts, laws and regulation, and sectors.
-The Netherlands Enterprise Agency RVO offers a tool, available in Dutch only: the exportwijzer.
+There is information on do's and don'ts, laws and regulations, and sectors.
+The Netherlands Enterprise Agency RVO also offers a tool, available in Dutch only: the exportwijzer.

 EU Point of Single Contact websites (PSCs)